-Back to the paradigm change, once the Iranian threat shifted the internal power relations within the Middle East, whereby Israel and the moderate Sunni regimes found themselves time and again on the same side, and once Trump resorted to unequivocal condemnation of Islamic terrorism and fundamentalism, the way for taking the Palestinian from the center of the stage of the Middle Eastern arena was paved.
-As Segal claimed: “Netanyahu is a formidable ideologue… he has a mega-goal to strangle the Palestinian idea”.
-This goal was finally achieved in Trump’s Deal of the Century which offered Peace for Prosperity – for those accepting his view that “Palestinians have been trapped in a cycle of terrorism, poverty, and violence exploited by those seeking to use them as pawns to advance terrorism and extremism”.
-Indeed, Trump’s analysis of ‘the big lie’ and the title of his program Peace for Prosperity symbolized the narrative in which he was trapped – that of Evangelism.
-The land of Israel – all of it – belongs to the ancient Jewish people, as is its capitol Jerusalem.
-The Palestinians, refusing to accept this worldview, were pushed out of the new Middle East with the Abraham Accord building a defense and economic alliance between Israel, the UAE and Bahrein, Saudi’s proxy.
-The mega-goal of Netanyahu the ideologue has materialized.
+Back to the paradigm change.
+Once the Iranian threat shifted the internal power relations within the Middle East, placing Israel and the moderate Sunni regimes on the same side, and once Trump unequivocally condemned Islamic terrorism and fundamentalism, the time was ripe for removing the Palestinian issue from the center of the Middle Eastern agenda.
+As Amit Segal noted, Netanyahu’s “mega-goal” was to “strangle the Palestinian idea.”
+This goal was finally achieved in Trump’s “deal of the century,” which described the Palestinians as “pawns” who were “trapped in a cycle of terrorism.”
+Indeed, Trump’s analysis of “the big lie” and the title of his program (“Peace for Prosperity”) symbolized the narrative in which he was trapped – that of evangelism.
+The Land of Israel – all of it – belongs to the ancient Jewish people, as does its capital, Jerusalem.
+The Palestinians, refusing to accept this worldview, were pushed out of the new Middle East.
+The Abraham Accords built a security and economic alliance between Israel, the UAE, and Bahrain, Saudi Arabia’s proxy.
+Netanyahu achieved his mega-goal.
 “I can only say that we are standing shoulder to shoulder with states in the moderate camp in the Arab world against the dangers of radical Islam, regardless if it’s coming from Iran or ISIS.”
-Only Netanyahu has taken it a step too far.
-With his speech at the Peace to Prosperity in Washington, Netanyahu basically presented Trump’s plan as a willingness to annex the occupied territories and to declare Israeli sovereignty over them.
-Trump’s White House was furious with Netanyahu and have explicitly declared this is a lie.
+However, Netanyahu went a step too far.
+Speaking at the launch of the “Peace to Prosperity” plan in Washington, Netanyahu basically presented Trump’s plan as a green light for Israel to annex the occupied territories.
+Trump’s White House was furious with Netanyahu and explicitly declared this to be untrue.

-In order to strengthen the understanding behind this new paradigm, Netanyahu has worked with populist-nationalist East European leaders, like Orban and Moraviezki, building on Islamophobia and anti-immigration shared vision by the rightwing nationalists, Netanyahu included, to try to achieve a new balance at the EU against the liberal bloc of West European democracies.
-The personal, the economic and the military, were combined to induce a new set of relationships.
-Yet the ties between Netanyahu and these illiberal leaders have produced a very problematic situation specifically in view of their parties’ anti-Semitism, which as we saw led Netanyahu to make sacrifices in terms of comparing Anti-Polonism to the Holocaust or publishing as part of his campaign utterly anti-Semitic caricatures against Soros.
-Netanyahu has thereby thoroughly weakened Israel’s claim to be protector of the Jews.
-Indeed, the one-sidedness of Netanyahu vis-à-vis the Republican party has also drove a rift with the Jewish American community, which largely perceived itself liberal and votes for the Democratic party in greater numbers.
-If Ben-Gurion, the leader Netanyahu admired, had made a stark choice and choose the US over USSR, condemning Stalin and creating rage within his own pro-Soviet Kibbutzim at home, Netanyahu has supported unequivocally the Republicans, creating a rift both with the American Jewry and the liberal democratic states of the EU and the world.
+In order to strengthen this new paradigm, Netanyahu worked with Eastern European leaders such as Orbán and Morawiecki, building upon Islamophobia and the anti-immigration sentiment shared by like-minded populist nationalists to try to achieve a new balance at the EU against the liberal bloc of Western European democracies.
+The personal, economic, and military were combined to engender a new set of relationships.
+Yet the ties between Netanyahu and these illiberal leaders created a very problematic situation when it came to addressing the anti-Semitism rampant among some of his newfound allies.
+For example, this led Netanyahu to condone the comparison of anti-Polonism to the Holocaust.
+He even turned a blind eye when his own camp published blatantly anti-Semitic caricatures of Soros.
+Netanyahu thus completely weakened Israel’s claim to be the protector of all Jews.
+Indeed, the one-sidedness of Netanyahu vis-à-vis the Republican Party created a rift within the American Jewish community, which is predominantly liberal and votes in great numbers for the Democratic Party.
+While Ben-Gurion, the leader Netanyahu admired, chose the United States over the USSR, condemning Stalin and stirring rage within his own pro-Soviet kibbutzim at home, Netanyahu unequivocally supported the Republicans, alienating American Jewry and the liberal democratic states of the EU and the world.